sergueik/selenium_java/multiplatform-swt/README.md

   - `profiles` section
 sections with their configurations

-* Change your main.class property.
+* Change your main.class property